 GINA 2008 protects the provision of health insurance and employment against discrimination based on genetic information as follows:

-GINA amends and/or extends coverage of HIPAA, ADA, and ERISA by including genetic information under medical privacy and confidentiality legislation and employment and insurance determinations.
+GINA amends and/or extends coverage of HIPAA, Americans with Disabilities Act (ADA), and Employee Retirement Income Security Act (ERISA) by including genetic information under medical privacy and confidentiality legislation and employment and insurance determinations.
 Additionally, with the passage of GINA, researchers and clinicians can encourage participation in clinical trials and appropriate genetic testing knowing that there are federal protections against discrimination based on the results of genetic testing.
 GINA established the minimum protection level that must be met in all states.
 However, for states with more robust legislation in place, GINA does not weaken existing protections provided by state law.